timvisee/prs/README.md

 .\prs.exe
 ```

-To make it globally invokable as `prs`, you must make the binary available in
+To make it globally invocable as `prs`, you must make the binary available in
 your systems `PATH`.

 #### Other